metadatacenter/cedar-artifact-library/README.md

   .build();
 ```

-This element can be added as a child to the earlier template as follows:
+This element can be added as a child to a template as follows:

 ```java
 TemplateSchemaArtifact templateSchemaArtifact = TemplateSchemaArtifact.builder()